eroots/pyMT/docs/content/misc/DISCLAIMER.rst

 * Rotating the data / stations using the 'Azimuth' box has a few associated bugs
 	* The station locations and annotations in the :ref:`Map Viewer` may not be accurate
+        * Non-zero azimuths also do something with the ordering of the stations in :ref:`Map Viewer`, and cycling through stations with the :ref:`Forward and Back Buttons` changes the order on the map.
+Will try to fix this.
 	* The Azimuth editor is meant to be used for 3-D data, and rotates the data accordingly: Station locations are rotated clockwise from north, and the data is rotated counter-clockwise to maintain a measurement coordinate system that is consistent with the model space (see https://www.linkedin.com/pulse/grid-sites-data-rotations-3d-mt-dr-naser-meqbel/)
 		* A consequence of this setup is that the GUI is not suitable to rotation and projection into 2-D.